AmbireTech/adex-protocol/components/validator-stack.md

 * negotiate validators
 * create a channel (ethereum, polkadot, whatever)
 * upload campaignSpec to the market, and potentially to validators (IPFS?)
-* each validator would go through these states for a channel: UNKNOWN, CONFIRMED (on-chain finality), LIVE (we pulled campaignSpec and received a `init` msg from other validators) (other states: EXHAUSTED, TIMEDOUT)
+* each validator would go through these states for a channel: UNKNOWN, CONFIRMED (on-chain finality), LIVE (we pulled campaignSpec and received a `init` msg from other validators) (other states: EXHAUSTED, EXPIRED, VIOLATED_CONSTRAINTS)
 * SDK asks all publisher-side platforms for ACTIVE channels, sorts by price, takes top N; applies targeting on those top N, and signs a message using the user's keypair on which campaign was chosen and at what price